cjbarrie/bluetickbump/README.md

-# bluetickbump
+# muskboost
-Repo of analysis to determine boost provided by newly blue-ticked Twitter Blue accounts
+Repo of analysis to determine boost provided by newly blue-ticked contentious Twitter Blue accounts